< Muscles >

 Gill-shaped pharyngeal arches are formed during the early developmental stage of the head and neck.
 As their names indicate, the inside of the pharyngeal arches is the pharynx.
 The oropharyngeal membrane (Fig. 6-16) ruptures to become the fauces between the oral cavity and pharynx (Figs. 3-44,45).
 The 1st, 2nd, 3rd, 4th pharyngeal arches are innervated by V, VII, IX, X, respectively.

-The posterior belly of the digastric muscle and the stylohyoid muscle, from the 2nd pharyngeal arch, are controlled by VII (Fig. 4-27).
-This innervation can be also explained by the fact that VII emerges from the stylomastoid foramen between the styloid and mastoid processes (Fig. 4-4) where the two muscles are attached (Fig. 3-6).
+The posterior belly of the digastric muscle and the stylohyoid muscle (Fig. 3-6), from the 2nd pharyngeal arch, are controlled by VII (Fig. 4-27).

 The CN1 innervating the geniohyoid muscle will be explained later (Fig. 3-13).

 Among the infrahyoid muscles, the sternothyroid and thyrohyoid muscles lie deep to the omohyoid and sternohyoid muscles.
 This is because short muscles are covered by long muscles.
-There are four infrahyoid muscles on one side, just as there are four suprahyoid muscles (Fig. 3-6).
+There are four infrahyoid muscles on one side, just as there are four suprahyoid muscles on one side (Fig. 3-6).

 Like the digastric muscle (Fig. 3-6), the omohyoid muscle has two bellies: superior and inferior bellies.
-The digastric and omohyoid muscles are the borders of cervical triangles (Fig. 3-5)
+As mentioned before, the digastric and omohyoid muscles are the borders of cervical triangles (Fig. 3-5)

 The innervation of the infrahyoid muscles will be described soon (Figs. 3-13,14).